joaofrparreira/aiggregator-catalog/README.md

 ### JavaScript Frameworks
 - [React](https://react.dev): React is a JavaScript library for building user interfaces using components, enabling developers to create web and native apps efficiently.
 It supports interactivity, integrates with frameworks like Next.js, and fosters a global community.
 React's architecture allows seamless data fetching and rendering across platforms, enhancing user experience.

+### Workflow Automation Platforms
+- [n8n.io](https://n8n.io): n8n.io is a versatile AI workflow automation platform enabling technical teams to efficiently build multi-step agents and integrate over 500 applications.
+It offers both coding and drag-and-drop interface options, self-hosted or cloud solutions, and extensive templates and integrations for creating complex workflows with enhanced security and collaboration features.